sandeepashok/AmpleGallery/README.md

 <p align="center"><img src='Capture.PNG' /></p>

 ### About
-  This is a dynamic photo gallary app called "AmpleGallary" where we can upload images of certian formats, which is stored on db in realtime.
+  This is a dynamic photo gallery app called "AmpleGallery" where we can upload images of certian formats, which is stored on db in realtime.

 ### Built With